SpaceMonkeyAlfa/macagotchi-pi/README.md

 5. At the end of the document, type `@reboot sudo python3 /home/[your username here]/macagotchi/scripts/macagotchi.py` with [your username here] replaced with, you guessed it, your username.
 6. Press ^S and ^X to save and exit crontab.
 7. Run `sudo reboot`
-Once the pi reboots, the screen should update to show your macagotchi's face after about 20 seconds.
+Once the pi reboots, the screen should update to show your Macagotchi's face after about 20 seconds.
 Congratulations!
-You are now the proud owner of a macagotchi.
+You are now the proud owner of a Macagotchi.

-## Changing the name of your macagotchi
+## Changing the name of your Macagotchi

-By default, your macagotchi's name is set to the current username.
+By default, your Macagotchi's name is set to the current username.
 To change the name, simply:
 1. Run `cd macagotchi/scripts` to enter the scripts and save files directory
 2. Run `nano name.txt`
-3. Type in the new name for your macagotchi.
+3. Type in the new name for your Macagotchi.
 4. Press ^S ^X to save and exit.
 5. The next time the screen refreshes, you should see the new name.
 If not, you may need to reboot your pi.
 You can do that by pressing and holding on the power button for 2 seconds, then releasing, then waiting for the green light from your pi to go off, unplugging it and plugging it in again.